• Canadian Travel

 Tips:

-• Piazza Navona, Trevi Fountain, and the Pantheon are all in the same area of town.
+- Piazza Navona, Trevi Fountain, and the Pantheon are all in the same area of town.
 They are great to group together in one visit.

-• Piazza Navona often features artists who will draw your children’s portraits.
+- Piazza Navona often features artists who will draw your children’s portraits.
 My parents have portraits of all of us that were drawn here.

-Hosteria Trevi
+Eat at Hosteria Trevi

 This restaurant broke all of my usual good eats rules!
-It was near a tourist attraction (Trevi Fountain), it had pictures of their food in the window, and it looked like it had been decorated for tourists.
+It was near a tourist attraction (Trevi Fountain), had pictures of their food in the window, and looked like it had been decorated for tourists.
 We ended up eating there to wait out a torrential downpour.
 Thank goodness for bad weather!

-Tips on finding good restaurants in Italy:
+Tips on finding good restaurants in Italy

 I usually turn to Trip Advisor to look for good restaurants when we travel in Europe.
 But it is rare to find a restaurant that isn’t well rated in the big Italian cities.
 I’m not exactly sure why, but I know that it is hard to have a bad meal.